WoutDLN/lexicon-scholarly-editing/_contributors/wout.md

 username: Wout
 name: Wout Dillen
 nationality: Belgian
-position: editor
 joined: 2012-01-01
 ---
 Wout Dillen is a Senior Lecturer in Library and Information Science at the [University of Borås](https://www.hb.se), Sweden.